Newport Central Catholic High School

-Newport Central Catholic High School (abbreviated NewCath or NCC) is a coeducational private secondary school in Newport, Kentucky and part of the Roman Catholic Diocese of Covington.
+Newport Central Catholic High School (abbreviated NewCath or NCC) is a coeducational private secondary school in Newport, Kentucky, and part of the Roman Catholic Diocese of Covington.
 It is located in the center of Newport overlooking the Cincinnati skyline and Ohio Valley.
 The school is housed in a building opened in 1955 for the all-boys Newport Catholic High School, which was founded in 1929 as the effective successor to another all-boys high school established in 1896.

-Present-day Newport Central Catholic was founded in 1983 when Newport Catholic High merged with the all-girls Our Lady of Providence Academy, which had been founded as the Academy of Notre Dame de Providence in 1903. it serves students in grades 9-12 in the Northern Kentucky area, mostly from Campbell County.
+Present-day Newport Central Catholic was founded in 1983 when Newport Catholic High merged with the all-girls Our Lady of Providence Academy, which had been founded as the Academy of Notre Dame de Providence in 1903. it serves students in grades 9–12 in the Northern Kentucky area, mostly from Campbell County.
 The mascot is the Thoroughbred, and the school colors are royal blue and gold.
 NCC is a member of the National Catholic Educational Association (NCEA).

 Demographics

 In 2009–2010 school year, the total student population was 425.
-97% were white and 3% were students of color.
-25% of students are on some form of financial aid.
+A total of 97% were white and 3% were students of color.
+A total of 25% of students are on some form of financial aid.